-What do risotto, paella and sushi all have in common?
+What do risotto, paella, and sushi all have in common?
 Besides being deliciously filling, these three popular meals share one main ingredient.
 That’s right — rice.
 It’s perhaps the most widely consumed grain in the world, and there are tons of varieties.
 But does low-carb rice exist?

-Rice is a dependable side to any meal to give it more volume and flavor, however, it also happens to be one of the most abundant sources of carbohydrates you can eat.
+Rice is a dependable side to any meal to give it more volume and flavor.
+However, it also happens to be one of the most carb-dense you can eat.

-If you’re on a low carb or ketogenic diet, you’ll have to say goodbye to this faithful grain.
+If you’re on a low-carb or standard ketogenic diet, you’ll have to say goodbye to this faithful grain for the time being.

-Naturally this begs the question: if you can’t eat regular rice, what can you eat on a low carb diet?
+So if you can’t eat regular rice, what can you eat on a low-carb diet in its place?

-Vegetable-based recipes like cauliflower rice can provide a great alternative, as they taste great and provide added health benefits.
+Vegetable-based recipes like cauliflower rice can provide a great alternative in keto recipes, as they taste great and provide added health benefits.

 Who wants to give up dishes like a casserole or a delicious stir-fry?
 Even baked dishes are possible with the right ingredients.

 Rutabaga is a root vegetable belonging to the cruciferous family.
-While it’s known for being a great substitute for potatoes, you can easily peel it and place into a food processor and pulse it into a rice texture.
+While it’s known for being a great substitute for potatoes, you can easily peel it and place into a food processor and pulse it or shred it into a rice texture.

-Rutabaga is also abundant in certain minerals such as manganese, phosphorus, magnesium, calcium, iron and zinc.
-It provides a good source of vitamins C, E and K. Rutabaga acts as an antioxidant, boosts the immune system, improves metabolic function and improves overall digestive health.
+Rutabaga is also abundant in minerals like manganese, phosphorus, magnesium, calcium, iron, and zinc.
+It provides a good source of vitamins C, E, and K[*].

-A perfect substitute for common rice recipes, rutabaga can be used in many dishes or even on its own as a tasty side dish.
+A perfect substitute for common rice recipes, rutabaga can be used in many dishes.
+You can also saute it on its own as a tasty side dish.

 Try substituting miracle rice in a stir-fry or pilaf recipe.
-It would also be great in a soup or stew in place of barley or brown basmati rice.
+It would also be great in a soup or stew in place of barley, brown basmati rice, or rice noodles.

 What can’t you make with a food processor?

 At 21 grams of carbohydrates per serving, butternut squash may be cutting it close to your daily limit if you’re following a ketogenic diet, but the nutritional benefits make up for it.
-It’s an excellent source of vitamins A, C, E and B6, and is rich in manganese, potassium and magnesium.
+It’s an excellent source of vitamins A, B6, C, and E, and it’s rich in manganese, potassium, and magnesium too[*].

 During the fall and winter, you can find butternut squash at most grocery stores and farmers markets.
 Once you have peeled and cut the butternut squash, simply start adding chunks into the food processor until you are satisfied with the texture.